-From time to time a larger than normal amount of sand/debris can be drawn into the downhole pump and not immediately produced up the tubing resulting in an accumulation inside the pump.
-This accumulation can have a very severe impact on pump operation and if left unresolved could restrict or completely block fluid flow into or out of the pump.
+From time to time, a larger than normal amount of sand/debris can be drawn into the down-hole pump and not immediately produced up the tubing, resulting in an accumulation inside the pump.
+This accumulation can have a very severe impact on pump operation and, if left unresolved, could restrict or completely block fluid flow into or out of the pump.
 Sand may accumulate in the bottom of the pump to the point that it interferes with the valves and/or plunger operation.
-Continued accumulation could result in the pump hitting the sand prior to reaching the bottom of the stroke putting the rod string in compression.
+Continued accumulation could result in the pump hitting the sand prior to reaching the bottom of the stroke, putting the rod string in compression.
 This condition appears on a pump card as a tap but is actually happening inside the pump rather than normal tap on top of the pump (Figure 2).
 The same situation can happen at the top of the pump if sand or debris accumulates above the plunger.
 This situation can also be seen on the pump card as an increase in rod load, above normal levels, near the top of the stroke.
-If left unresolved the packing of sand or debris can be significant enough to restrict or completely block off fluid flow from the pump.

-Typically a well workover is required to deal with a sanded pump.
+If left unresolved, the packing of sand or debris can be significant enough to restrict or completely block off fluid flow from the pump.
+Typically, a well work-over is required to deal with a sanded pump.

-Figure 2, sand/debris accumulations
+Figure 2.
+Sand/debris accumulations.

-A shortened stroke length can be used to attempt to clean out a pump that has not yet sand locked (i.e. sand accumulation that blocks plunger movement or blocks the flow of fluid into or out of the pump).
-For accumulations at the bottom of the pump, the bottom stroke position should be raised so the plunger no longer contacts the sand/debris (refer to the pump card to determine this position).
+A shortened stroke length can be used to attempt to clean out a pump that has not yet sand locked (i.e., sand accumulation that blocks plunger movement or blocks the flow of fluid into or out of the pump).
+For accumulations at the bottom of the pump, the bottom stroke position should be raised, ensuring the plunger no longer contacts the sand/debris (refer to the pump card to determine this position).
 This prevents further sand compression and causes the sand to loosen and mix via agitation with the production fluid.
-By continuing this action, the pump can be cleaned out fairly quickly depending on the quantity of sand in the pump.
+By continuing this action, the pump can be cleaned out fairly quickly, depending on the quantity of sand in the pump.
 If the accumulation is at the top of the pump, the top stroke position should be lowered to the point of no contact.
-As with accumulations at the bottom, the agitation from continuing to pump (without further packing)

-can loosen the sand/debris so it can mix with the production fluid and be washed out of the pump.
+As with accumulations at the bottom, the agitation from continuing to pump (without further packing) can loosen the sand/debris, enabling it to mix with the production fluid and be washed out of the pump.
 If caught early enough, the probability of successfully cleaning out a sanded pump with this technique is much higher (increasing the odds of avoiding the work-over costs).

-(A) Resolution Options with Pump Jack (with VFD)
+A. Resolution Options with Pumpjack with VFD

-Changing the stroke length and position offset is possible on a pump-jack; however, it is a time and labor intensive procedure.
-With a VFD it is possible to get some overstretch at the top and bottom of the stroke, but even with the overstretch feature it is impossible to short-stroke a pump-jack without stopping and manually adjusting the pitman arm or polished rod.
+Changing the stroke length and position offset is possible on a pumpjack.
+However, it is a time and labor intensive procedure.
+With a VFD, it is possible to get some overstretch at the top and bottom of the stroke but, even with the overstretch feature, it is impossible to short-stroke a pumpjack without stopping and manually adjusting the pitman arm or polished rod.

-(B) Resolution Options with Pump Jack (without VFD)
+B. Resolution Options with Pumpjack without VFD

-On a combustible pump-jack unit, the same limitations apply as the VFD equipped systems.
+On a combustible pumpjack unit, the same limitations apply as the VFD-equipped systems.
 Either the carrier bar clamp would need to be lowered on the polished rod (to raise the stroke region higher) or the full stroke length would need to be shortened.